arx/ArxLibertatis/README.md

 ## Data file, config and savegame locations

-You will need to get either the full game or demo data of Arx Fatalis.
-See http://arx.parpg.net/Getting_the_game_data
+You will need to [get either the full game or demo data of Arx Fatalis](http://wiki.arx-libertatis.org/Getting_the_game_data).

-Where arx will look for data files and write config and save files depends on the operating system and environment - the full algorithm is described at http://arx.parpg.net/Data_directories
+Where arx will look for data files and write config and save files depends on the operating system and environment - the wiki has a page detailing the [full data directory detection algorithm](http://wiki.arx-libertatis.org/Data_directories).

 To print all directories considered by arx, run